Boskovii/boskovii.github.io/_projects/2_project.md

 ## Fabrication & Safety Features

 I fabricated aluminum brackets and structural bars using waterjet cutting, a chop saw, and a drill press.
-I designed a reinforced steel motor mount for welding to minimize frame deformation under high loads.
+I designed a reinforced steel motor mount for assembly via welding to minimize frame deformation under high loads.
 I also machined steel hard-stop bars to prevent ankle overextension and ensure safe operation during high-force testing.
 These fabrication steps were critical for creating a rigid, high-fidelity measurement system capable of safely delivering and withstanding large torques.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">